 - Adjust oven rack to lower middle position and heat oven to 350 degrees.
 Grease bottom only of regular loaf pan, or grease and flour bottom and sides of nonstick 9-by-5-by-3-inch loaf pan; set aside.

-- Mix mashed bananas, yogurt, eggs, butter, and vanilla with wooden spoon in medium bowl.
+- Mix 3 mashed bananas, ¼ cup yogurt, 2 eggs, 6 Tablespoons butter, and 1 teaspoon vanilla with wooden spoon in medium bowl.

 - Lightly fold banana mixture into dry ingredients with rubber spatula until just combined and batter looks thick and chunky.
 Scrape batter into prepared loaf pan.
 To help minimize a crack that can result in the bread, using a rubber spatula, create a line or well that runs the length of the pan.